Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Mirrabooka has 79 active public transport stops, all of which are bus stops.
 These stops are served by 21 different routes that together facilitate 7,151 weekly passenger trips.
-The accessibility of these services is rated as good, with residents on average located just 203 metres from the nearest stop.
+The area's transport accessibility is rated as good, with residents typically living within 203 meters of the nearest stop.
+As a predominantly residential area, most commuters travel outward.
+Cars remain the primary mode of transportation, used by 87% of residents, while buses are used by 6%.
+On average, there are 1.5 vehicles per dwelling.

 Frequently Asked Questions - Transport